Adam Cassar

 Image optimisation

 Peakhour.IO uses request collapsing internally for image transforms.
-The feature ensures we only transform a single image when a resources expires on the edge, saving latency sensitive image transformations, client transform costs and a better all round experience to end users.
+The feature ensures we only transform a single image when a resource expires on the edge, reducing latency sensitive image transformation work, client transform costs and avoidable delays for end users.

 Dynamic page caching

-Of course, content always needs to change during busy periods such as sales or item purchases.
-During these periods servers can be overwhelmed when pages incurr a cache miss.
-Request collapsing can help smooth out this traffic ensuring optimal response times for all users.
+Content still needs to change during busy periods such as sales or item purchases.
+During these periods servers can be overwhelmed when pages incur a cache miss.
+Request collapsing can help smooth out this traffic and maintain response times for users.